Package Leaflet: Information for the User

 Children and adolescents up to 18 years

-In clinical practice, the safety and efficacy of Lipolasic have been established in children and adolescents at the recommended adult dose, but there are no data from clinical trials.
+In clinical practice, the safety and efficacy of Lipolasic have been established in children and adolescents at the recommended dose in adults, but no clinical trial data are available.

 Use of other medications

-When Lipolasic is used at the same time as other eye drops or ointments, leave an application time interval of approximately 15 minutes between the use of these other medications and Lipolasic, which should always be the last medication applied.
+When Lipolasic is used at the same time as other eye drops or ointments, a time interval of approximately 15 minutes should be left between the use of these other medications and Lipolasic, which should always be the last medication applied.

 Pregnancy and breastfeeding